 Jimmy Turner: So, I think that probably one of the most concrete things in terms of actionable advice, and I think this would apply to your listeners too, and I'm almost certain that you go through this work too.

 But the idea of really processing emotions and the reason that this matters in the burnout space is because of that inability to make those changes.
-And so, we really go through the process of figuring out like what are the three most common feelings you feel most weeks?
+And so, we really go through the process of figuring out what are the three most common feelings you feel most weeks?

 And for my group of people, they're naturally going to say the three most common things that I feel in a week are anxiety, overwhelm, and burnout.
 Like almost always all three of those things are negative.
 And if not all three, like 100% of people, at least two of them, are negative.

-And then we ask people, okay, and you can even pause this podcast right now and like think about, like what are the three things that I experience.
+And then we ask people, okay, and you can even pause this podcast right now and think about, like what are the three things that I experience.

 And then the next question is, what are the three feelings that you want to experience on a daily or weekly basis?
 And they'll be universally positive.
 It'll be like, “I want contentment, I want happiness, and I want fulfillment in my career.”